xarray-contrib/pint-xarray/blogpost.md

 ## Pint tracks units

-- There are a few packages for handling units in python (in particular [unyt](https://github.com/yt-project/unyt) and [astropy.units](https://docs.astropy.org/en/stable/units/)), but for technical reasons we started with Pint.
+There are a few packages for handling units in python (notably [unyt](https://github.com/yt-project/unyt) and [astropy.units](https://docs.astropy.org/en/stable/units/)), but for technical reasons we began units integration in xarray with [Pint](https://pint.readthedocs.io/en/stable/).
-- These various packages work by providing a numerical array type that acts similarly to a numpy array, and is intended to plug an and replace the raw numpy array (a so-called "duck array type")
+These various packages work by providing a numerical array type that acts similarly to a numpy array, and is intended to plug in and replace the raw numpy array (a so-called "duck array type")

-- Pint provides the `Quantity` object, which is a normal numpy array combined with a `pint.Unit`:
+Pint provides the `Quantity` object, which is a normal numpy array combined with a `pint.Unit`:

 ```python
 q = np.array([6, 7]) * pint.Unit('metres')